 3. Get together to pick berries at a local farm and then gather at a community member’s kitchen to make some jam together.
 Jam tastes even better when it has fun memories associated with it.
 Many farms will give you a bulk or pick-your-own discount.

 4. Join forces to convince a local business to allow beehives on their rooftop or other available space.
 Become beekeepers together…share resources, knowledge and enjoy the honeyed fruits of your labor!

 5. Buy bulk meat from a local farmer.
-Buying a half or whole animal translates to huge savings, but can be difficult in urban kitchens with tiny freezers.
-Splitting up the purchase amongst your community is a great solution, and hey, if weekend BBQs with delicious, humanely raised meat pop up because of it, all the better!
+Buying a half or whole animal translates to huge savings but can be difficult in urban kitchens with tiny freezers.
+Splitting up the purchase among your community is a great solution, and hey, if weekend BBQs with delicious, humanely raised meat pop up because of it, all the better!